maxhxu/lecture-notes/README.md

 # Lecture Notes

 A collection of notes from my time at UofT.
+No warranty whatsoever, may very well contain typos.
+PRs are welcome, or contact me.

 ## Current List of Courses
 - CSC209: Intro to UNIX/C